-Subject to shareholders' approval at the upcoming Annual General Meeting ("AGM"), the Board of Directors has recommended a final dividend of HK9.0 cents per share.
-To share the incremental interest income with shareholders, a special dividend of HK8.0 cents per share has also been recommended.

-Together with the interim dividend and special dividend of HK8.0 cents that was paid in December 2023, it brings total dividend for FY2024 to HK25.0 cents per share.
-This represents a dividend payout ratio of 64.3% of net attributable profit in respect of FY2024.
+Subject to shareholders' approval at the upcoming Annual General Meeting ("AGM"), the Board of Directors has recommended a final dividend of HK11.0 cents per share and proposed a special dividend of HK8.0 cents per share to return the interest income earned during the year to shareholders.
+Together with the interim dividend and special dividend of total HK8.0 cents that was paid in December 2024, this brings total dividend for to HK27.0 cents per share, representing a dividend payout ratio of 65% of net profit in respect of FY2025.
+This also reflects the highest dividend declared since the HK27.0 cents paid in FY2018.